Lucyjpjones/lj-fscr/testing.md

 <ins>Performance</ins>

 The low-performance review was mainly driven by **First Contentful Paint (FCP)**.
-I implemented some of the suggested measures to try and improve my score, however there is no noticable delay in page loading time.
+I implemented some of the suggested measures to try and improve my score, however, there is no noticeable delay in page loading time.
 I also checked the load time using the [Page load time](https://chrome.google.com/webstore/detail/page-load-time/fploionmjgeclbkemipmkogoaohcdbig?hl=en) chrome extension which resulted in a respectable 370ms.

 Actions taken: